Chinese Broccoli and Dry Pork Belly Stirfry

 3. Ginger sliced also;

-5. Put in the ginger and also fry till fragrant;
+5. Put in the ginger and also stir-fry till fragrant;

-6. Now put in the Chinese kale.
-Usually in restaurant, it would be fried quickly so it would look green and nice.
-But it’s home-cooking and Chinese kale is very tough, so I would put on the lid and let them half steam and half fry in the pan, for about 3 minutes;
+6. Now put in the Chinese broccoli.
+Usually in restaurant, it would be stir-fried quickly so it would look green and nice.
+But it’s home-cooking and Chinese broccoli is very tough, so I would put on the lid and let them half steam and half stirfry in the wok, for about 1 or 2 minutes;

 7. Lid off, add in 1tsp of salt, 2tbsp of Chinese cooking wine and 1tsp of SUGAR.
-Yes, we put sugar in frying Chinese kale, only, not in other vegetables!
+Yes, we put sugar in stirfrying Chinese broccoli, only, not in other vegetables!
 Unlike Shanghainess, Cantonese hardly season vegetables with sugar, especially leafy types.
 I assume it’s for covering a bit of its mustard flavour;

-8. Keep frying in high heat for 1 to 2 minutes then serve right away when it’s hot.
+8. Keep stir-frying in high heat for 1 minute then serve right away when it’s hot.